crawfish2

 Dump the crab boil, salt, garlic, lemons, oranges and onions in to the water and bring it to a boil.
 While the water heats up, rinse the crawfish and throw out the dead ones.
 When the water comes to a rolling boil, add the crawfish, and potatoes and put the lid on.
 When the crawfish come back to a good rolling boil start timing.
 After the crawfish have boiled for 7 minutes, turn off the heat.
 There will be plenty heat left to cook the rest of the stuff.
 Now throw in the sausage, mushrooms, and corn.
 Try to push the sausage, mushrooms, and corn under, put the lid on, and let this sit for 10 minutes.
 Now throw in the Brussels sprouts, carrots, and green beans.
 Put the lid back on and let this sit for 5 minutes.
 Stir everything once in a while if you'd like.
 If not, just have a beer and wait.
 Lift the basket full of everything and let it drain for a minute or so.

-If you are cooking a single batch or eating each batch before starting, carry the basket to the serving table and dump it all out.
-If you want to cook multiple batches dump each batch into a cooler.
+If you are cooking a single batch or eating each batch before starting another, carry the basket to the serving table and dump it all out.
+If you want to cook multiple batches dump each cooked batch into a cooler.
 Then, using a set of tongs, pull out the lemons, oranges, and especially the onions and throw them away as they have given up all the flavor they have and now they are soft and mushy.
 Use a bucket to scoop from the cooler and serve as needed.
 Make sure you have lots of beer, paper towels fo da juices, liquid margarine fo da corn, potatoes, and garlic and garbage cans fo da mess.
 Suck da heads, pinch da tails.

 If your having a party.....for each additional batch add (in the same order as before):